Hugo Award for Best Related Work

 The Hugo Award for Best Related Work is one of the Hugo Awards given each year for primarily non-fiction works related to science fiction or fantasy, published or translated into English during the previous calendar year.
 The Hugo Awards have been described as "a fine showcase for speculative fiction" and "the best known literary award for science fiction writing".

 It was originally titled the Hugo Award for Best Non-Fiction Book and was first awarded in 1980.
 In 1999 the Award was retitled to the Hugo Award for Best Related Book, and eligibility was officially expanded to fiction works that were primarily noteworthy for reasons besides their fictional aspects.
 In 2010, the title of the award was again changed, to the Hugo Award for Best Related Work.
 In addition to the regular Hugo awards, beginning in 1996 Retrospective Hugo Awards, or "Retro Hugos", have been available to be awarded for years 50, 75, or 100 years prior in which no awards were given.
 The Retro Best Related Work Hugo was awarded for 1954, 50 years later, but had not been awarded for any other year due to insufficient nominations, eventually reappearing in 2020 for 1945.

-During the 45 nomination years, 236 individuals and 1 organization have had works nominated; 56 people and 1 organization have won, including co-authors and Retro Hugos.
+During the 48 nomination years, 254 individuals and 2 organizations have had works as finalists; 60 people and 1 organization have won, including co-authors and Retro Hugos.
 John Clute has won four times; once by himself, once with John Grant as a co-author, once with Peter Nicholls, and once with Nicholls, David Langford, and Graham Sleight.
 Nicholls has won a third time, and Grant has won a second time, sharing the award with his co-authors Elizabeth L. Humphrey and Pamela D. Scoville.
 Thomas Disch and Ursula K. Le Guin have also won twice, both without co-authors; no other author has won more than once.
-The Organization for Transformative Works was the organization that won, for its Archive of Our Own fanwork repository.
-Cathy and Arnie Fenner have been nominated eight times for their work on writing and editing the Spectrum: The Best In Contemporary Fantastic Art series, both the most nominations received by any author/editor and the most nominations without winning.
+The Organization for Transformative Works was the organization that won, for its Archive of Our Own fanwork repository, while the Reddit r/Fantasy Bingo team was a finalist for their 2024 Bingo Reading Challenge.
+Cathy and Arnie Fenner have has final ballot nominations eight times for their work on writing and editing the Spectrum: The Best In Contemporary Fantastic Art series, both the most nominations received by any author/editor and the most nominations without winning.
 Clute has been nominated seven times and Farah Mendlesohn seven times with one win; Le Guin five times with two wins; Isaac Asimov and Langford four times with one win; and Mike Resnick four times with no wins.
 The Writing Excuses team, consisting of Brandon Sanderson, Dan Wells, Howard Tayler, Mary Robinette Kowal, and Jordan Sanderson, have been nominated four times and won once.
 Seven other authors have been nominated three times.
 Many of these writers, editors, and artists have won Hugos in other categories, from Fan Writer to Best Novel.